Canada Visitor Visa

 If you’re using any of these documents for your application, you won’t be considered in an online application.
 You must visit a Visa Application Centre (VAC) for a paper application.

 It’s advisable to wait until you’re eligible for a Canadian tourist visa before applying.
-It will reduce the chances of having your application rejected.
+This will reduce the chances of your application being rejected.

-Also, note that your COVID-19 vaccination status and specific reasons for visiting are essential to your eligibility.
+Also, note that specific reasons for visiting are essential to your eligibility.

 Providing Your Biometrics